 If your loans are delinquent for 270 or more days, you will enter student loan default.
 Defaulting on your loans is very serious and can result in:

 A Federal Direct Student Loan is in the student's name.
 If a parent wishes to borrow a loan on behalf of their dependent student, they must borrow a Federal Direct PLUS (Parent) Loan.
 Unlike Federal Direct Student Loans, PLUS loans are based on credit eligibility.
 If the parent's credit is denied and the parent borrower cannot secure an endorser, the student may be eligible for an additional unsubsidized student loan.
-For more information on PLUS loans, click here.
+Vist the FSA's website to see learn more about learn more about federal direct PLUS loans.

 If you borrowed a loan from another school in the fall or spring you will need to let your prior school know to cancel your remaining loan.
 You will need to add MSUB’s school code (002530) to your FAFSA.